Lodge Code of Conduct:

-A. To be an active brother in the Atta Kulla Kulla Lodge, a brother shall be registered with the Boy Scouts of America and shall have paid his current Lodge dues.
+A. To be an active brother in the Atta Kulla Kulla Lodge, a brother shall be registered with the Boy Scouts of America and shall have paid their current Lodge dues.

 B. An inactive brother shall be restored to active status by paying current dues, provided the inactive brother is currently registered with the Boy Scouts of America.
 This provision of registration in the BSA is validated by the Lodge Secretary prior to the brother returning to active status.

-C. The Lodge Secretary shall be able to accept transfers at his own discretion.
+C. The Lodge Secretary shall be able to accept transfers at their own discretion.

 D. This Lodge shall follow the rules in the latest printing of the ORDER OF THE ARROW HANDBOOK concerning the election of Ordeal candidates.

-E. Ordeal members who meet the requirements for Brotherhood membership shall be given the opportunity to seal their membership in the Order of the Arrow at the Spring Fellowship, Fall Fellowship, and Summer Resident Camp at Camp Old Indian.
-Offsite Brotherhood questioning may be held at any time as long as a Lodge Officer (or active youth Vigil Honor member of Atta Kulla Kulla Lodge), adult representative, and youth witness are present.
+E. Ordeal members who meet the requirements for Brotherhood membership shall be given the opportunity to seal their membership in the Order of the Arrow at the Spring Fellowship and Fall Fellowship.
+Offsite Brotherhood questioning may be held at any time as long as a Lodge Officer (or active youth Vigil Honor member of Atta Kulla Kulla Lodge), adult representative, and youth witnesses are present.
 Brothers who pass questioning outside Lodge events must go through the Brotherhood ceremony within one year of the questioning.